 Teaching resources on randomized evaluations

 Over the last 15 years, J-PAL has offered its Evaluating Social Programs course in a number of different locations worldwide.
 This five-day program on evaluating social programs provides a thorough understanding of randomized evaluations and pragmatic step-by-step training for conducting one’s own evaluation.
-In addition to offering the course in person, J-PAL also offers a free, online version of the course on edX.
+In addition to offering the course in person, J-PAL also offers a free, online version of the course.
 The teaching materials from these and other J-PAL courses are available in this section.

 What is Evaluation?